821760408-sp/its-ok-to-listen/README.md

 ## TODO
-- Load adapter.js and socket.io.js locally (socket.io-client)
+- ~~Load adapter.js and socket.io.js locally (socket.io-client)~~
+- Use WebRTC data channel for passing transcripts - Use text->network visulization for transcripts